 William Paterson University will launch a new, accelerated program in fall 2020 that results in students graduating with a bachelor of science in sport medicine in three years, and then a master of science in athletic training two years after that.
 As such, graduates of the “3+2” program will leave the University with a bachelor’s and master’s degree in five years total.

-The University currently offers an undergraduate, four-year bachelor of science degree in athletic training, which is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-That accrediting body has mandated that in order to graduate athletic training students eligible to sit for the athletic trainer Board of Certification exam, all current bachelor of science programs in athletic training, William Paterson’s included, must be transitioned into a master’s degree-level program.
+The University previously offered an undergraduate, four-year bachelor of science degree in athletic training, which was accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+That accrediting body mandated that in order to graduate athletic training students eligible to sit for the athletic trainer Board of Certification exam, all bachelor of science programs in athletic training, William Paterson’s included, had to be transitioned into a master’s degree-level program.

 “Our University felt strongly about affording students the opportunity to graduate and get out into the athletic training workforce in five years versus six,” Gazzillo Diaz says.
 “Also, we thought it would be more beneficial to students’ overall education and professional preparation to offer the 3+2 degrees in two related fields – sport medicine and athletic training.
 These two complimentary degree programs will make for highly educated, well-rounded, future athletic training professionals.”